carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

 is to show the power and flexibility of using a hand-written parser.
 Thus far, the parser we have been implementing uses recursive descent for most parts of the grammar and operator precedence parsing for the expressions.
 See `Chapter 2 <LangImpl2.html>`_ for details.
-Without using operator precedence parsing, it would be very difficult to allow the programmer to introduce new operators into the grammar: the grammar is dynamically extensible as the JIT runs.
+By using operator precedence parsing, it is very easy to allow the programmer to introduce new operators into the grammar: the grammar is dynamically extensible as the JIT runs.